kdcllc/Bet.AspNetCore.EventGrid/docs/azure-event-grid.md

-# Azure Event Grid Topic
+# Azure CLI and Azure Event Grid Topic

 1. Register Even Grid Resource Provider with the Subscription